Apachi1337/my-devops-journey/README.md

-# DevOps Learning Journey

-Welcome to My DevOps Journey!
+# Welcome to My DevOps Journey!

-Hi there! 👋 I'm a new and aspiring DevOps engineer, currently diving deep into the world of DevOps.
-This repository will serve as the place where I document my learning, experiments, and projects as I progress on my journey in this field.
+Hi there! 👋 I'm a aspiring DevOps engineer, currently diving deep into the world of DevOps.
+This repository will serve as the place where I document my learning and projects as I progress on my journey in this field.

 ## Initial setup